Sunbury

 The educational profile of Sunbury exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 21.2%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common, at 14.4%, followed by postgraduate qualifications (3.8%) and graduate diplomas (3.0%).
-Vocational credentials are prevalent among residents aged 15+, with 39.8% holding such qualifications, including advanced diplomas (12.3%) and certificates (27.5%).
-Educational participation is high, with 28.3% of residents currently enrolled in formal education, comprising 10.0% in primary, 7.7% in secondary, and 4.1% in tertiary education.
+The area has university qualification rates of 21.2%, significantly lower than the Greater Melbourne average of 37.0%.
+Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (3.8%) and graduate diplomas (3.0%).
+Vocational credentials are prevalent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (12.3%) and certificates (27.5%).
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education